 Tiers 3 and 4 Members: The 3 percent salary contributions for Tier 3 and 4 members stopped when they reached ten years of membership or ten years of service credit, whichever occurred first.
 (Note: Tier 5 began in January 2010, so Tier 3 and 4 members are now past their cessation dates.)

-Tier 6 Members: Do not take contributions from payments that cause earnings to exceed that of the Governor.
+Tier 6 Members: Do not take contributions from earnings that exceed the Governor’s salary (see earnings limitations).